UMAprotocol/UMIPs/UMIPs/umip-91.md

 Since UST is a decentralized and algorithmic stablecoin, it bears technical risks of losing its peg, but with a proven track record with KRT, and the level of integration of UST, the risk is limited.

-Using UST as collateral for contract deployers and users should be done with not considering 1 UST = 1 USD, but rather the median price between Kucoin's, Bittrex's and Curve's UST/USD markets.
+Using UST as collateral for contract deployers and users should be done with not considering the current market price, but rather the median price between Kucoin's, Bittrex's and Curve's UST/USD markets.